Hit-and-run manhunt: Police authorised to carry arms as search for fugitive continues

 Wednesday afternoon's incident has rocked the Christchurch suburb, especially Amies' family and friends who are struggling to come to terms with his shock loss.

-One friend, who did not want to be named, said "Dean was a kind caring soul".
+One friend, who did not want to be named, said "Dean was a kind, caring soul".

 "Honestly Deano was an awesome character ...
 I hope they catch the scum that has caused grief on Dean's family.